-A Quilt Ministry meets twice a month to make quilts for Lutheran World Relief.
+Our Quilt Ministry meets Wednesday mornings to make quilts for Lutheran World Relief.
 The quilts are ultimately shipped all over the world.
 Monetary donations are gratefully accepted for fabric, batting and miscellaneous sewing items to complete the quilts.
 We also accept cotton fabric donations.

 HHELP has arrived!
 The Harvest Hills Elementary Lutheran Partnership is getting underway!!
 There are six areas where you may volunteer your time: